Information about SIP Trunking

 If you want to have a tailored solution of business telephone systems or want to find out more about PBX suppliers, contact Market Inspector today!
 Just fill in the quote form and we will provide you four quotes totally for free!

 Companies deploying PBX systems or IP PBX systems and want to implement VoIP technology need to establish a connection of the current infrastructure to the cloud-based system.
 This connection comes live by using SIP trunks.
 In general, SIP trunks have the same function as regular PSTN (Public Switched Telephone Network) lines, but unlike them, they are a virtual solution with no hard wires.

-SIP trunking has its name following the SIP (Session Initiation Protocol), which is established as the standard for initiating multimedia and voice sessions using IP.
+SIP trunking has its name from Session Initiation Protocol, which is established as the standard for initiating multimedia and voice sessions using IP.
 Calls placed over a data network follow the SIP protocol which enables communication over an Internet connection.
-Hard wired phone trunks are used in all regular telephone systems and SIP trunks are the VoIP alternative to the analog and digital ones.
+Hard wired phone trunks are used in all regular telephone systems and SIP trunks are the VoIP alternative to the analogue and digital ones.

 SIP trunks are virtual lines, that carry multiple signals simultaneously and their delivery and operations are entirely through the Internet, following SIP.
 The phone number is linked to the SIP trunk, which can support several users.

 SIP trunks are virtual phone lines, so there are no wires or any kind of software to be purchased and installed.
 They are paid for with a subscription fee to a SIP provider, who takes care of establishing the connection of the SIP trunks.

 - PBX system